maxwell-gm206/ch-concentrated-solar/README.md

 ## Mod Compatibility

-### K2

-- Power buff to 110MW
-- Researched after advanced solar panels
+- **Glass** - adds glass and other ingredients to recipes when available.
-- Tweaked crafting recipes (included glass, lithium-chloride, etc.)
+- **K2** - 1.9 times power multiplier (changeable in settings), Tweaked crafting recipes (included glass, lithium-chloride, etc.).

-### Space Exploration

-- Towers can be placed in space
+- **Space Exploration** - Towers can be placed in space, requires space science.
-- Requires space science packs
-- K2+SE support to merge tech changes